mikaelcarrara/rd-test/README.md

 For this test, I used NPM as package manager, SASS as preprocessor and Gulp as task runner.
-In the Gulp file, I created some tasks to minify the JS, to compile SASS, in addition to other things like Autoprefixer and Brower Sync.
+In the Gulp file, I created some tasks to compile SASS, in addition to other things like Autoprefixer and Brower Sync.
 At last, I chose to deploy in gh-pages, using Jekyll as plataform.